sina7272/EE_3.07_Geodata_WS2021/README.md

 * Layers and mapping
 * Spatial analysis
 * Coordinate systems and geo‐rectification
+*
 * Geodatabases (PostGIS
 * Web services
 * Real‐time sensor data integration
 * Simple processing of remote sensing data
-* Scripting for automated processing
+* Python scripting for automated processing

 ## How to download or clone the course material